Union Landing Shopping Center

 Union Landing Shopping Center is an open-air shopping mall in Union City, California, with over 70 stores, restaurants, entertainment, hotels, and services.
 This is a 1,000,000 square-foot lifestyle center and is the largest shopping center in Union City.
 The majority of this area was occupied by Union City Drive-In Theater between 1966 and 1998.
 The mall was completed in 1999 after several years of debate on the land.
-In June 2019, some of the retail buildings and restaurants were painted and remodeled, and street light banners were added in 2021.